-God has given us abundant blessings in Russia.
+God has given us abundant blessings in Ukraine.
 So many blessings we almost do not know what to do with it.
 Is every province totally successful?
 No, I can mention two, three or four that are not so good.
-But we have several provinces where CBLT Centers have groups in most of their churches.
+But we have several provinces where New Life Centers have groups in most of their churches.
 There are already over two thousand men and women studying the word of God and every month putting it into practice with the practical assignments.

 Two years ago there was nothing.
 Then we began to organize it.
 First we had hundreds of groups doing the Basic Christian Life course.
 A year later the ministry grew tremendously with the Galatians/Romans course and the Practical Evangelism course.
 Now there are over two thousand students.
 It is not successful in every village.
 Some course coaches are not doing a good job.
 Other coaches are bleeding and nothing is happening.
 But it is the overall picture that counts.